5F8575tree/Shopify-Objects-Map/README.md

-Ensure to push exported files into a separate directory in the project root (recommend 'data').
-Add a .gitignore file and append 'data/'.
+This app nworks best when installed via the Shopify admin.
+Otherwise, you can create a private app in the Shopify admin and simply edit the API points.